joserbatista/cv/README.md

 **Senior Software Engineer – Jawwy from stc Microservices**
 @ *Celfocus (Novabase)* | *January 2020 – Now*
--	Part of an agile team responsible for the design and development of Jawwy's Architecture Evolution Microservices
+- Tech-lead of an agile team that designs and develops Jawwy Architecture Evolution Microservices
 - Microservices designed using a CQRS + Hexagonal architecture and with an API-first approach
--	CI/CD using Jenkins and newman
+- Implementing Test-Driven Development and using CI/CD with Jenkins and Newman
+- Developed payment integrations with vendors such as Amazon Payment Services and Apple Pay
--	Stack: Java 11, Spring Boot, MongoDB, Postgres, Kafka, Axon Framework
+- Stack: Java 11, Spring Boot, MongoDB, Postgres, Kafka, Axon Framework, Retrofit 2.x

 **Lead Software Engineer – Product Catalogue**
 @ *Celfocus (Novabase)* | *March 2019 – January 2020*